mt-support/tec-labs-ce-convert-content-to-blocks/readme.txt

 We're always interested in your feedback and our [Help Desk](https://support.theeventscalendar.com/) are the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

+= [2.6.1-dev] 2024-03-18 =

+* Fix - Ensure that the organizer and venue blocks are correctly added when a new event is submitted.

 = [2.6.0-dev] 2024-02-27 =